CrystalGuo0312/Article_classification/README.md

 Introduction

-Train and evaluate a statistical text classification system。By analysing errors produced by a statistical text classification system, reason about how feature extraction approaches may enhance the representation of language for text classification, and validate this through empirical experimentation.
+Train and evaluate a statistical text classification system.
+By analysing errors produced by a statistical text classification system, reason about how feature extraction approaches may enhance the representation of language for text classification, and validate this through empirical experimentation.

 Getting Started